ruehlef/cymetric/README.md

 ```
 This will open jupyter in your web browser.
 Navigate to the folder where you downloaded the files and click on them to open.

-0. In [1.PointGenerator.ipynb](notebooks/0.GettingStarted.ipynb) you get a pipeline to generate points and learn the metric for the Quintic, both in pytorch and tensorflow.
+0. In [1.PointGenerator.ipynb](notebooks/0.GettingStarted.ipynb) you get a pipeline to generate points and learn the metric for the Quintic, in tensorflow, pytorch, and jax.
 1. In [1.PointGenerator.ipynb](notebooks/1.PointGenerator.ipynb) we explore the different PointGenerators for codimension-1 CICY, general CICYs and CY in toric varieties on the Fermat Quintic.
 2. In [2.TensorFlow_models.ipynb](notebooks/2.TensorFlow_models.ipynb) we explore some of the TF custom models with the data generated in the first notebook.
 3. In [3.Sage_integration_.ipynb](notebooks/3.Sage_integration_example.ipynb) we illustrate how to run the package from within Sage to compute the CY metric on a Kreuzer-Skarke model.